bbeckca/mini-tensor/demo.md

 ### IR Trace

 All major operations on `Tensor2D`—such as arithmetic, `relu`, `matmul`, and `reshape`—are automatically recorded in a global IR trace.
-Each entry logs the operation name, input tensor IDs, and output tensor ID.
+Each entry logs the operation name, input tensor IDs, output tensor ID, shape, and device.
 This trace is useful for debugging and introspection.

 #### Printing the IR Trace